nanocosmos/docs/docs/bintu-android-sdk.md

             });
 ```

-With getStream call you can receive information about a previously created stream, by passing its id to the call.
+With the getStream call you can receive information about a previously created stream, by passing its id to the call.
 In most cases, you would take the stream ID you get while creating a stream and store it on your own server somewhere.
 If anyone wants to view a stream, you send that ID to the player app.
 Then you can receive that stream's playout information.
 For example, if you want to play the stream via RTMP:

 ```java
 bintuSDK.getStream(streamID, new StreamInfoResponseHandler() {